Youth Leadership

 “Poverty is NOT Neglect” Campaign

-The 2024 Youth Leadership Council at Healthy & Free Tennessee is launching the Poverty is NOT Neglect campaign to challenge family separation based on poverty.
-In Tennessee, child welfare authorities can take children away from families simply for struggling with poverty, homelessness, or food and job insecurity—and we’re fighting to change that!
-Our campaign aims to rewrite the law so that no family has to fear being torn apart due to poverty alone, while also organizing those most affected—young, Black and brown, disabled, queer and trans folx, and poor or working-class families.
+The 2024 Youth Leadership Council at Healthy & Free Tennessee launched the Poverty is NOT Neglect campaign to challenge family separation based on poverty.
+In Tennessee, child welfare authorities could take children away from families simply for struggling with poverty, homelessness, or food and job insecurity—and we’re fighting to change that!
+Our campaign rewrote the law so that no family has to fear being torn apart due to poverty alone, while also organizing those most affected—young, Black and brown, disabled, queer and trans folks, and poor or working-class families.
 We're raising awareness about the harm caused by family separation, destigmatizing poverty, and pushing for a system that supports, rather than punishes, parents.
 Together, we’re building a future where all families can stay together and thrive without fear of state violence.
 Join our council members in the fight for a future where families can stay together, and everyone has the resources they need to live without fear of state violence!

 Highlight of Past Cohorts